Nasruddinkhan/graphql-basic/README.md

 In graphql we are passing argument like sayHello(name : dataType): dataType in case if you want madatory add the  sayHello(name : dataType!)

+In graphql we can call all different endpoints together.